School Complaints Procedure

 - Where no satisfactory solution has been found, you can consider making a formal complaint in writing to the Headteacher which will take matters to stage 1 on the complaints procedure.

 Please note, it is for the school and governing body to respond to complaints about services provided by a school through the school complaints’ procedure as above.
+Essex Education Authority has no formal responsibility for resolving complaints regarding the services provided by a school.
+However, there is more information on their website which can be found here.

 Any complaint brought to the attention of the Headteacher that suggests that a child has been at risk of significant harm through violence, emotional abuse, sexual interference or neglect may be referred without further notice to Essex Social Services and/or to the social services authority for the area in which the child lives.
 If a social services authority decides to investigate a situation this may postpone or supersede investigation by the headteacher or governing body.